collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_2_BlockFree_OFIA.md

   - “**Block omitted due to**: ____ (anticoagulation timing, patient refusal, workflow constraints, anatomical difficulty, attending decision).”
 - Confirm with surgeon:
   - **Periarticular infiltration will be performed** as a critical component of this pathway.
-  - Record planned local anesthetic volume, concentration, and additives.
+  - Record planned local anesthetic **concentration, volume, additives**, and confirm responsibility for documenting totals.
-- Ensure awareness of **maximum safe local anesthetic dose** (see `Adjuncts_Contraindications_Safety.md`) and plan to track cumulative dose.
+- Ensure a plan to track **cumulative local anesthetic dose** and LAST readiness.

 ---